valyakin/new-obyteorg/docroot/user/pages/03.platform/12.autonomous-agents/_article/article.md

     <div class="info-block">
         <h2>Agents, not contracts</h2>
         <p>
             Autonomous Agents exist on equal terms with human actors: they are endpoints of interactions.
-Contracts, on the other hand, exist between humans or human-managed organizations, contracts are interactions.
+Contracts, on the other hand, exist <i>between</i> humans or human-managed organizations, contracts <i>are</i> interactions.
         </p>
         <img src="/user/themes/obyte/assets/autonomous-agents/img2.svg" alt="">
         <p>